-In the same table also the expenses made for receiving business income from abroad must be entered, and in respective columns of line 3.2 of the basic table of the form E the net amount of income derived abroad should be entered.
+In the same table also the expenses made for receiving business income from abroad must be entered, and in respective lines of line 3.2 of the basic table of form E the net amount of income derived abroad should be entered.

 Expenses of sole proprietors